Elsayedaa/MLDAMS/readme.txt

 You can create a virtual environment with the name mldamsenv which contains all necessary dependencies by running installdependencies.bat
+This script must be run from an Adminsistrator account or right click > Run as Administrator.

 The MLDAMS also utilizes standard libraries including:
 -datetime